Things appear to be looking up for Morgan Stanley (MS)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -6.81% loss in the last 1 month and extending the period to 3 months gives it a 3.07%, and is -2.82% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.46% over the week and 2.54% over the month.
+The stock witnessed a 1.73% loss in the last 1 month and extending the period to 3 months gives it a 12.63%, and is 1.86% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.97% over the week and 2.55% over the month.

 Morgan Stanley (MS) Analyst Forecasts